bids-standard/bids-specification/src/04-modality-specific-files/01-magnetic-resonance-imaging-data.md

 The key `CoilString` MAY also be added in the JSON file, with a corresponding identifier for the channel within the coil.

-If the structural images included in the dataset were defaced (to protect identity of participants) one CAN provide the binary mask that was used to remove facial features in the form of `_defacemask` files.
-In such cases the OPTIONAL `mod-<label>` key/value pair corresponds to modality label for eg: T1w, inplaneT1, referenced by a defacemask image.
-E.g., `sub-01_mod-T1w_defacemask.nii.gz`.

 Some meta information about the acquisition MAY be provided in an additional JSON file.
 See [Common metadata fields](#common-metadata-fields) for a list of terms and their definitions.
 There are also some OPTIONAL JSON